HackCampus/website/app/interview-guide/index.static.md

   Do not be afraid to repeat information, even if it can easily be found on your CV - if anything, it is a really good signal that you are able to talk about the things you have listed on your CV.

 - **Research the company you are interviewing for.**
-  You will often be asked why you chose to apply for them.
+  You will often be asked why you chose to apply to them.
 A lot of candidates give very generic answers to questions about the company they are applying to, which could almost be applied to any company.
 But companies want to know whether you have done enough research to really understand what makes them different from others, what is unique to them or their problem domain, why have you chosen them over other companies.
-  They want to be flattered (!), so think of specifics about that firm that has attracted you to them.
+  They want to be flattered (!), so think of specifics about that company that has attracted you to them.
   Also, what makes them different (and similar) to their competitors?
 What gives them their competitive edge?
 What more could they do to enhance this competitive edge?

 - **Take the opportunity to 'sell' yourself.**